Reaver1202/jekyll-clean-dark/about.md

 ---
 layout: page
 title: About

 ---

-# Some info
-...about how cool you are ;)
+This page is a private Zettelkasten based on the Zettelkasten Principle.